Dr. Tamara Franz-Odendaal

 With her background spanning the fields of morphology and developmental biology, her experience brings a breadth of knowledge from a variety of diverse experiences.
 From working in a pharmaceutical lab, a human genetics lab where she analyzed blood samples to track disease, to digging up fossils in Africa, she seeks to expand our understanding of life around us.

-“Before you can understand underlying mechanisms of a congenital disease, you need to understand how the normal structures develop, so you can try to figure out how to prevent it from malforming in a disease state,” said Dr. Franz-Odendaal.
+“Before you can understand underlying mechanisms underlying a congenital disease, you need to understand how structures normally develop,” said Dr. Franz-Odendaal.

 Dr. Franz-Odendaal has also worked with aquaculture companies to diagnose issues with their fish species.
 “Skeletal research can solve problems relating to mechanical or physical forces that impact the skeleton as well as environmental toxins, both of which can have effects on growth and development of fish,” she said.

-Along with her research, Dr. Franz-Odendaal is proud to be a role model for girls and young women, offering hands-on, all-girls science courses, retreats and camps for junior and high school students as one of five Natural Science and Engineering Research Council of Canada (NSERC) Chairs for Women in Science and Engineering in Canada.
+Along with her research, Dr. Franz-Odendaal is proud to be a role model young women and early career scientists.
+She was a past recipient of one of five Natural Science and Engineering Research Council of Canada (NSERC) Chairs for Women in Science and Engineering in Canada positions.
+She is a past recipient of the Professional of Distinction Award from the Discovery Centre as well as the Mounts’ Research Excellence Award and the Mount’s Diversity and Inclusion Leadership Award.

-Dr. Franz-Odendaal is a full professor at Mount Saint Vincent University, and is an adjunct professor at Dalhousie University’s Faculty of Medicine and Saint Mary’s University, and recently received funding from NSERC, Canadian Foundation for Innovation, Nova Scotia Health Research Foundation and Nova Scotia Research and Innovation Trust (now Research Nova Scotia).
+Dr. Franz-Odendaal is a full professor at Mount Saint Vincent University and is an Adjunct Professor at Dalhousie University (Faculty of Medicine) and Saint Mary’s University (Faculty of Science).
+She has received funding from NSERC, Canadian Foundation for Innovation, Research Nova Scotia Research Nova Scotia, Canadian Space Agency, and the Lung Association of Nova Scotia and Prince Edward Island.

 Learn about the Franz-Odendaal Bone Development Lab: http://www.bonedevelopmentlab.ca/